nomorecreatives/nomorecreatives.github.io/README.md

-relearning webdev by making a portfolio page it will probably be bad, but as long as it's done i will be at peace with it
+relearning webdev by making a portfolio page.

+it will probably be bad, but as long as it's done i will be at peace with it.